AngJianming/justmarketing_aws_greataihack/README.md

-# JustMarketing AWS GreatHack 🚀
+# JustMarketing AWS GreatAIHack 🚀

 > AI-powered marketing content localization and cultural adaptation platform for the Malaysian market